Biopreparat: Origins

-The origins of the Biopreparat network are closely connected with the creation in the 1950s, under the leadership of Nikita Sergeevich Khrushchev, of biological warfare mobilisation facilities hidden within newly built civil production plants.
+The origins of the Biopreparat network are closely connected with the creation in the 1950s, under the leadership of Nikita Khrushchev, of biological warfare mobilisation facilities hidden within newly built civil production plants.
 The construction of the first major dual-use plant, the Berdsk Chemical Factory, located 26 km south of Novosibirsk, began in 1957 in response to a decree by the USSR Council of Ministers on the development of the Soviet chemical and microbiological industry.
 A second dual-use facility, the Omutninsk Chemical Factory, located in Vostochnyi, 150 km north-east of Kirov, was created in accordance with a decree issued on the 2 August 1958 by the CPSU and the Council of Ministers.
 The idea behind the new plants was that in the event of wartime emergency they could switch from the output of civil microbiological products to the production of military biological agents.
 Both the Berdsk and the Omutninsk facilities were transferred to Biopreparat upon its creation in 1974.

 Another key institution which Biopreparat was to draw heavily upon for the recruitment of scientific personnel with knowledge of biological weapons was the Scientific-Research Technical Bureau (Nauchno-issledovatel'skoe tekhnicheskoe byuro or NITB).
 It was created in August 1958 under the USSR Ministry of Defence's Fifteenth Administration, which at this time managed the Soviet Union's BW programme.
 NITB had the task of developing technology for use in the creation of dual-use pharmaceutical and microbiological enterprises.
 It also had the responsibility of maintaining the military components of the Soviet dual-use facilities in a constant state of readiness.
 Most of the key staff members at NITB were transferred to Biopreparat in 1974.